What is the American Society of Health-System Pharmacists (ASHP) PGY1 Pharmacy Residency?

 What other opportunities are associated with Baylor St. Luke’s Medical Center (BSLMC) and Houston?

 Houston is the fourth largest city in the nation and has an abundance of recreational opportunities.
-Immediately to the south of the TMC is the large Reliant Park complex, featuring Reliant Stadium and the Astrodome Stadium.
+Immediately to the south of the TMC is the large NRG Park complex.
 Evenings out can include events such as the Houston Astros, Texans, Rockets, or Dynamo.
 The beaches and attractions of Galveston Island are less than an hour away.
-Other activities include multi-cultural activities such as opera, the ballet, museums, symphony or musicals.
+Other activities include multi-cultural activities such as opera, the ballet, museums, symphony, or musicals.
 In addition, there are many places to eat and try new foods.

 What about the Department of Pharmacy?